-For rent increase requests after initial lease-up, HACA may request owners to provide information about the rents charged for other units on the premises, if the premises include more than 4 units.
+For rent increase requests after initial lease-up, HACA may request owners to provide information about the rents charged for other units on the premises.
 In evaluating the proposed rents in comparison to other units on the premises, HACA will consider unit size and length of tenancy in the other units.

-HACA will determine whether the requested increase is reasonable within 5 business days of a "Passed" HQS inspection, or if no inspection is due, within 14 business days of receipt of the request.
+HACA will determine whether the requested increase is reasonable within 10 business days of a "Passed" HQS inspection, or if no inspection is due, within 14 business days of receipt of the request.
 The owner will be notified of the determination in writing.
 After the initial occupancy period, all rents adjustments will be effective the first of the month following 60 days after HACA's receipt of the owner's request for increase or on the date specified by the owner, and in accordance with the owner's lease.